AHORAFLX/help-flexygo/docs/Connectors/Google.en.md

 In the example below we will retrieve a list of calendar events from the signed-in user.

-1. Firstly, get and store the required token process get Google token
+1. Firstly, get and store the required token process <flx-navbutton class="link" type="execprocess" processname="GetGoogleToken" defaults="{'service':'calendar'}" showprogress="false">get Google token</flx-navbutton>
-2. Then get your events with get Google calendar
+2. Then get your events with <flx-navbutton class="link" type="execprocess" processname="GetGoogleCalendar" showprogress="false">get Google calendar</flx-navbutton>

 **Response:**

 Insert, Update And Delete event

-×

 #### Google Contacts